Overview

 Rituals & Observances

-- Day 9: Thirukalyanam — the celestial wedding ceremony.
-Tens of thousands gather in the temple complex.
+- Day 9: Thirukalyanam — the celestial wedding ceremony of Meenakshi and Sundareswarar.
+Tens of thousands gather inside the temple complex; the rituals are conducted with full Vedic ceremony from dawn.

-- Day 10: Theer Festival (Car Festival) — the great wooden chariot is pulled through the four Mada streets by thousands of devotees.
+- Day 10: Therottam (Car Festival) — the great wooden chariots of Meenakshi and Sundareswarar are pulled through the four Mada streets by tens of thousands of devotees.
+The largest gathering of the festival.

-- Day 12: Kallazhagar's procession — Lord Vishnu, as Kallazhagar, journeys from Alagar Koil to Madurai across the Vaigai river.
+- Day 12: Kallazhagar's arrival — Lord Vishnu, as Kallazhagar from Alagar Kovil 20 km away, journeys to Madurai across the Vaigai riverbed for his sister's wedding.
+The river-crossing draws lakhs of spectators along the dry Vaigai bed.

 When & Where